johnsonjason/MemDiff/README.md

 ![alt_text](https://i.imgur.com/LKUYCqd.png)

 In the above screenshot, it generates the code behind a game modification software without reverse engineering it.
-It does this by first pressing the button on that software to enable flying, which captures the changes.
+It does this by first pressing the button on that software to enable flying in the game.
 MemDiff then captures that change and reflects it in both a list and generated code.
 It builds the code that enabled and disabled flying.
 It generates macros "on the fly".

 ## TODO: